vbirds/tokoro/readme.md

 ```

 ### Custom Updates
-tokoro gives user the default Scheduler for them to start using coroutines in application who only have one regular update event.
-However most current day's game engine have more than that, like in Unity there's Update, LateUpdate, FixedUpdate.
-Also there are realtime and game time two different timer in Unity (The later one can be paused) , we want to support all that too.
-Adding all of these events and timers of all engines to tokoro will confuse users who does not need them.
-So tokoro has a way to let user custom their own update.
-Here is a example, there's some constrains that is not verifable by compilers, please read the comments carefully.
+tokoro provides a default **tokoro::Scheduler**, designed for applications with a single regular update loop.
+This makes it easy to get started with coroutines right away.
+However, most modern game engines (like Unity) have **multiple update phases**, such as `Update`, `LateUpdate`, and `FixedUpdate`.
+Unity also distinguishes between **real time** and **game time** (which can be paused).
+We want tokoro to support all of these cases.
+Rather than embedding all possible update types and timers into the core library—which would add complexity and confuse users who don't need them—tokoro allows users to **define custom update types**.
+Below is an example.
+> ⚠️ **Note:** **some constraints are not enforced by the compiler**, so please read the comments carefully.

 ```cpp
 enum class UpdateType
 {